-In the associative controlled processor, the control units utilize the concurrent strategy to issue their individual instruction streams via an instruction broadcast network to all parallel data paths.
-Additionally, the principle of associative controlling comes with each data path autonomously selecting an appropriate instruction stream for execution among the multiple instruction streams offered [2,17].
-In terms of data path capability, individual data paths can dynamically switch between different instruction streams offered by the control units and this strategy provides an efficient execution of data-dependent control flow.
+In the associative controlled processor, the control units utilize the concurrent strategy to issue their individual instruction streams via an instruction broadcast network to all parallel data Additionally, the principle of associative controlling comes with each data path autonomously selecting an computation-intensive but regular low-level tasks [20]. appropriate instruction stream for execution among the To deal with lower computational requirements, multiple instruction streams offered [2,17].

+In terms of data path capability, individual data paths can dynamically switch between the instruction troublicult to implement on completely processors [18].
+In streams offered by the control units and this strategy provides an efficient execution of data-dependent control flow.
 Simultaneous operation accommodates the instructions' alternative branches following a decision to all data paths and letting each data path select the proper branch according to its local status [2,17].